Boblepointu/WhatAreTheOdds/MISSION.md

 # What are the odds?
-(Dataiku developer challenge)

 ## [A long time ago in a galaxy far, far away...](https://starwarsintrocreator.kassellabs.io/?ref=redirect#!/BLOF1WUcqAU6USUYMZ_W)